 Accessible parking spaces are larger than regular parking spots.
-There are a variety of reasons why people with disabilities can require extra space when parking.
+There are a variety of reasons why people with disability can require extra space when parking.
 If you drive or travel in your car while still seated in your wheelchair, you’ll need extra room for ramps and lifting equipment to enter and exit your vehicle safely.
 You’ll also need extra space if you transfer between your wheelchair and the car, or if you use bulky mobility equipment like walking frames or crutches.
 Even if you don’t use large mobility aids, limited or unpredictable movement might mean that you need extra space to get in and out of the car.
 If you require help from a carer to access your vehicle or to use safety equipment like seat belts, extra space can also useful.

-For all these reasons, the size and placement of accessible parking in Australia is regulated by law.
+For all these reasons, the size and placement of accessible parking in Australia are regulated by law.
 This states that parallel accessible parking spaces should be 780cm long and 320cm wide, with an extra 160cm of space beside them to allow for loading and unloading.
 Angle parking spaces should be 540cm long and 240cm wide with a 240cm2 space behind for rear-loading vehicles.
 Angle spaces should also have a 540cm long by 240cm space next to them to allow easy access to side doors.
 You will notice that loading spaces next to accessible parking these spaces are often painted with diagonal stripes.
-These stripes show that the area needs to be kept clear to provide people with disabilities room for to safely enter and exit their vehicles.
+These stripes show that the area needs to be kept clear to provide people with disability room to safely enter and exit their vehicles.
 It is illegal to park in these striped areas, even if you have a Disability Parking Permit.

 What About the Areas Around Accessible Parking Spaces?

 There are also regulations covering the areas immediately surrounding accessible parking spaces.
-Both they, and their designated loading spaces should be placed on flat ground and any ramps accessing the space should have a gradient of no more than 1:10.
+Both they and their designated loading spaces should be placed on flat ground and any ramps accessing the space should have a gradient of no more than 1:10.
 These are important safety requirements designed to avoid falls on uneven or steep ground.
-Accessible parking should have an overhead clearance of at least 250cm, allowing room for vans and roof mounted wheelchair storage and reducing overhead hazards for people with vision impairment.
+Accessible parking should have an overhead clearance of at least 250cm, allowing room for vans and roof-mounted wheelchair storage and reducing overhead hazards for people with vision impairment.
 Line makings in and around the parking space should be painted with a non-slip surface.

 While the regulations listed above are legal requirements, there are other things that can help to make parking truly accessible for all.
-All line markings should be clearly visible, and repainted when they start to fade.
+All line-markings should be clearly visible and repainted when they start to fade.
 Any gardens immediately surrounding parking spaces should be kept well maintained as overhanging branches can be dangerous to people with vision impairments and overgrown grass or shrubs can be a tripping hazard.
 Fallen debris like litter and leaves can be slippery and should be removed regularly.
 Accessible parking spaces should also be kept clear of obstacles like rubbish bins and discarded trolleys.
 Any curbs adjacent to the spaces should have ramps to allow wheelchair users to access the footpath safely.